 Young A, Tacon C, Smith S, Reeves B, Wiseman G, Hanson J, 2017.
 Case report: fatal pediatric melioidosis despite optimal intensive care.
 Am J Trop Med Hyg 97: 1691–1694.

 Smith S, Stewart J, Tacon C, Archer N, Hanson J, 2017.
 Children with melioidosis in Far North Queensland are commonly bacteraemic and have a high case fatality rate.
 Commun Dis Intell Q Rep 41: E318–E321.

 Murthy S, Leligdowicz A, Adhikari NK, 2015.
 Intensive care unit capacity in low-income countries: a systematic review.
 PLoS One 10: e0116949.

-Schultz MJ Global Intensive Care Working Group of the European Society of Intensive Care Medicine, 2017.
+Schultz MJ et al. Global Intensive Care Working Group of the European Society of Intensive Care Medicine, 2017.
 Current challenges in the management of sepsis in ICUs in resource-poor settings and suggestions for the future.
 Intensive Care Med 43: 612–624.